RosalynS78/hairSalonV2/README.md

 -responsive

--difference between v1 and v2
+-differences between v1 and v2

 one page design “one page scrolling"